 - increase knowledge and understanding about the causes, consequences, prevention and

 - raise public awareness and consciousness about the costs and consequences of violence,

-- develop research collaborations and partnerships
+- develop effective research collaborations and partnerships.

-The focus of the program includes conducting independent, rigorous research, including primary, secondary, evaluative, and applied research that enhances knowledge and informs policy and practice.
+The VRPP focuses on conducting independent, rigorous research, including primary, secondary, evaluative, and applied research that enhances knowledge and informs policy and practice.